 The leaves of this fern can be somewhat brittle, so avoid placing them in areas where people or animals are likely to brush up against them.

 They do, however, work particularly well for tabletops or desks, where it will be easier to appreciate their delicate and colorful foliage.
-Finally, don't let them get too warm at nights.
+Finally, don't let them get too warm at night.
 The popular P. cretica thrives in conditions with cooler, humid nights.